Slow passage through a transcritical bifurcation in piecewise linear differential systems: canard explosion and enhanced delay: Canard explosion and enhanced delay

-Expression \eqref{exp:Avsc} provides an explicit relation between the amplitude $A$ of the canard cycle and the value of the parameter $\lambda$ at which that canard cycle exists; that is $\lambda(A)=1+e^{-\frac {A-1}{2\varepsilon}}$.
-In this scenario we can measure the range of variation of the amplitude with respect to the parameter as
+Expression \eqref{exp:Avsc} provides an explicit relation between the amplitude $A$ of the canard cycle and the value of the parameter $\lambda$ at which that canard cycle exists.
+Taking the derivative of \eqref{exp:Avsc} with respect to $\lambda$ and isolating $c$ in \eqref{exp:Avsc} in terms of $A$, we can calculate the range of variation of the amplitude with respect to the parameter

 which is exponentially big.